 Old Joe magazine

-The Alumni Communications team would love to know what you think about Old Joe and receive your news.
-You can let them know by emailing them or tweeting @birminghamalum.
+Your Alumni Communications team would love to know what you think about Old Joe and receive your news.
+You can let us know by emailing or tweeting @birminghamalum.

 The launch in 2016 of a fully digital edition of Old Joe puts the University at the forefront of alumni communications, offering a greater variety of content and interaction with readers with exclusive videos, photo galleries and competitions.
 We also continue to produce a print edition once a year, supported by exclusive digital content.